 Hiking, Biking & Horseback Riding

-No formal trails have been developed but hikers, off-road bicyclists and horseback riders may use the 40 miles of existing unpaved roads to explore the site, experiencing solitude, good scenery and abundant wildlife.
+Hikers, off-road bicyclists and horseback riders may use the 40 miles of existing unpaved roads to explore the site, experiencing solitude, good scenery and abundant wildlife.
+The multi-use Turkey Loop Trail starts near the railroad tracks off Tilton Road.
+Follow the trail markers and blue blazes on the trees to complete this 4.1 mile loop.
 Horse trailers may be parked at the main entrance or at the Henry Abercrombie Jr. boat ramp near the Bluff Road entrance.

 Motorized and non-motorized boats may be launched at off-site facilities, which will provide access to the Apalachicola and Jackson rivers that border the property.
 Canoes and kayaks may enter two of the site's narrow creeks, Huckleberry Creek and Little Huckleberry Creek from these two rivers.
 Many paddling opportunities are available on the adjacent Apalachicola River Wildlife and Environmental Area.